 Custom Utility Incentive Programs

 Most utility companies offer incentives to builders and architects who design with energy efficiency in mind.
 These incentives come in two forms.
 Modest incentives can be acquired through prescriptive energy incentive programs.
-Examples of prescriptive programs include fixed rebate amounts for energy-efficient lighting, extra insulation, etc. More generous energy incentives are available for builders and architect who prove, through third-party energy modeling, that buildings are more efficient than building codes require.
+Examples of prescriptive programs include fixed rebate amounts for energy-efficient lighting, extra insulation, etc. More generous energy incentives are available for builders and architects who prove, through third-party energy modeling, that buildings are more efficient than building codes require.
 As a third-party energy modeler and designer, ETS can help maximize energy incentives and rebates on your project.

 Research & Development (R&D) Tax Credit

 To qualify for the credit, your firm must develop a new or improved business component based on technology grounded in the physical sciences (such as engineering principles, biology, chemistry, and/or computer science).
 There must also be uncertainty associated with the project, and a process of experimentation and testing to resolve the uncertainty.
 If your architectural or engineering firm is spending more time focusing on sustainable and green designs to incorporate into building features, then you may be eligible to benefit from the Research and Development Tax Credit.
 Expenses associated with the development of individually unique functional and energy-efficient designs meet the requirements of the IRS R&D tax credit.
 For Engineering firms, the focus is on activities in design and development in structural, mechanical, and electrical systems for unique buildings & structures.